REV

 Owner, Ray's EV Service · Tesla specialist

-U.S. Marine veteran and Boeing-trained electrical specialist.
+U.S. Marine veteran and Aerospace-trained electrical specialist.
 Ray has been diagnosing and repairing Teslas since 2018 — apprenticing at EV-specialized garages before launching his own mobile service in 2023.
 Every post is based on real jobs, real fault codes, and real conversations with Tesla owners across Southern California.

 Think this applies to your Tesla?